 Specifying Multiple Trait Bounds with the + Syntax

 We can also specify more than one trait bound.
-Say we wanted notify to use display formatting on item, as well as the summarize method, we must specify in the notify definition that item must implement two traits: Display and Summary.
-This can be done using the + syntax:
+Say we wanted notify to use display formatting on item as well as the summarize method: we specify in the notify definition that item must implement both Display and Summary.
+We can do so using the + syntax:

 pub fn notify(item: impl Summary + Display) {